WelcometoMyGarden/welcometomygarden/api/README.md

    ```

 3. Verify that `/wtmg-dev/` in the URL above matches your current Firebase emulator project (did you run `firebase use wtmg-dev` before running Firebase emulators?).

+If you get an api-key-expired error, you must likely log in again.
+The authentication expires after 90 days.

 NOTE: I've had weird behavior with `--load-from-webhooks-api`, with or without an extra `--events` key specified.
 Sometimes events got forwarded to the local server, and sometimes not propery (no responses were being logged).
 It might also depend on the staging endpoint beign disabled or not.
 The above works dependably.